(MyUPNow photo)

 Economopoulos dismissed the defense claim that Jackson is a condidate for reform.
 He noted that Jackson was a habitual offender, and that he has five daughters, making the murder of Corwin and her unborn baby even more heinous.

 “If there is a speck of humanity or conscience still in you, you’ll silently pray each night in that prison that nobody’s daughter ever meets a man that lies to her,” Economopoulos said.
 “That nobody’s daughter ever meets a man who betrays her.
 That nobody’s daughter ever meets a man who hatches a plan to kill her.
 That nobody’s daughter ever meets a man who points a gun to her head and pulls the trigger.
-That nobody’s daughter ever meets a Tavaras Jackson.”
+That nobody’s daughter ever meets a Tavaris Jackson.”

 Comments